 The opening ceremony drew hundreds of residents, supporters and prospective students.
 Augustin, the school program coordinator, articulated the gratitude felt toward those who helped make the day possible: “Please, noble assembly,” he addressed the crowd, “turn your eyes to this brand-new room that has been directly and gracefully built by donors to Outreach International.”
 Donors, he said, “decided to invest in the human, particularly in children’s education, to show their belief in the value of any human person.”

 “We are grateful for your unconditional contribution to the children of Haiti, their sacrifice, their deep love, and their fraternal sense of selflessness.”

 As the new school year approaches, the children of Petionville are poised to reclaim their sense of certainty and embark on a path ahead with a sense of direction.
-What for years was a reminder of the impermanence of foundational elements now symbolizes something they may have never seen in their young lives: Something miraculous that didn’t appear instantly, as if by magic, but instead emerged carefully, deliberately, and confidently from the broken ground like a sapling stretching toward the sheltering sky.
+What for years was a reminder of the impermanence of foundational elements now symbolizes something they may have never seen in their young lives: Something miraculous that didn’t appear instantly, as if by magic, but emerged carefully, deliberately, confidently from the broken ground like a sapling stretching toward the sheltering sky.
 It represents more than a place for learning or nutritious daily meals.
 It is a story.
 A statement.
 An inspiration.
 A testament to the magnitude of hope, trust, and partnership.
 Unshakable.

 How to Help

 You can help our community partners build lasting opportunities worldwide by becoming a monthly Outreach donor.